HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 ### Color selection

 There are [148 named CSS colors](https://www.w3.org/TR/css-color-4/#named-colors), not including the special values `transparent` and `currentcolor`.
-You can use these by their string name for more readible styling.
+You can use these by their string name for more readable styling.
 The most popular named colors are `black` and `white`, unsurprisingly, followed by `red` and `blue`.

 <figure>
   <iframe aria-labelledby="fig2-caption" width="600" height="415" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQO5CabwLwQ5Lj1_9bbEFnFM1qEqCorymaBHrcaNiMSJ7sYDKHUI5iish5VAS-SxN447UTW-1-5-OjE/pubchart?oid=1985913808&amp;format=interactive"></iframe>